 - Use only the Pen provided, to write or tap on the display.

-To clean your tablet display screen: wipe the screen surface gently using a soft cotton cloth dampened with denatured alcohol or a mild soap with no abrasive (i.e. Dawn).
+To clean your computer display screen: wipe the screen surface gently using a soft cotton cloth dampened with denatured alcohol or a mild soap with no abrasive (i.e. Dawn).
 Do not use abrasive solvents.

 If you do accidentally spill liquid on the computer: